15 Types of Content for Affiliate Marketing (Ideas + Examples)

 A section like this balances the review and advises customers on potential drawbacks of the product.
 This increases the chances that they will be satisfied with the sale.
 That means you get to keep your commission and they are more likely to come back for more reviews!

 Pro Tip.
 Make sure to include alternatives to the product you're reviewing.
 No single product is the best fit for everyone, and by including alternatives the reader hasn't heard of, you can earn a click (and place your affiliate cookie) early in the decision-making process.

 Product comparisons are another excellent way to create trustworthy affiliate content.
 Placing similar products side by side gives buyers an overview of the pros and cons of each.

-Our first tip is to make it easy for readers to understand the differences between products by creating a rubric for your criteria.
+One of our top tips for affiliate marketers is to make it easy for readers to understand the differences between products by creating a rubric for your criteria.
 For example, if you’re comparing computers, you’ll want to list which specs you’re evaluating (storage, battery life, etc).

 If you aren’t sure what to include, start with the sales pages on the manufacturer’s website or the sales page for the products on Amazon to see what metrics are included.

 Also keep in mind that many readers skim reviews, so using visual explanations to give the TL;DR version of the review can be useful.

 In this example from PC Mag, both the rubric and the comparison are very clear.
 The rubric is the criteria in the first column (price, processor, storage, etc.), which makes comparing the phones quick and easy.